brycewray/hugo-site/content/posts/2019/05/boxed-in.md

 10. [MarginNote](https://forum.marginnote.com/t/mac-icloud-sync-thread/92)
 11. [(Apple) Photos](https://daringfireball.net/2018/10/icloud_photo_library_start_over)

-If you saw the deleted post, you may recall my dissing the [Ulysses FAQs regarding iCloud sync](https://ulysses.app/faq#macos-icloud).
+If you saw the post, you may recall my dissing the [Ulysses FAQs regarding iCloud sync](https://ulysses.app/faq#macos-icloud).
 That clearly was before I'd read the above, very similar items---and more like them.

 I know: *hubris* is an unattractive thing to witness.
 I'm sorry.